 Almost to highlight that they wouldn’t think so, but perhaps she might dare to.
 You know?
 She might take the risk and think of herself as beautiful.

 In the distant future when she believed-it-believed-it she had a list of things she would do with it on.
 She’d travel to another province or another country with her natural hair.
 Go to a friends wedding with her natural hair.
 To her graduation with her natural hair.
-In the distant future, she might take the risk and walk up the aisle, to the altar to say “I do” with her natural hair.
+In the distant future, she might take the risk and walk down the aisle, to the altar to say “I do” with her natural hair.

 His short response lit candles in her little soul, little-little magical candles crackled.
 His words felt like protection.
 They fell from his chest and graced over her like peeled rose petals.
 Soft. tender. loving.
 A warm feeling of beauty kindled inside of her.
 Perhaps that feeling and the feeling of liking her kinks had been cramped in, shut up in her bones.